demisto/content/Packs/Legacy/Playbooks/playbook-TIM_-_Process_CIDR_Indicators_By_Size_README.md

 This playbook processes CIDR indicators of both IPV4 and IPV6.
-By specifying in the inputs the maximum number of hosts allowed per CIDR the playbook will tag any CIDR that exceeds the number as pending_review.
-If the maximum CIDR size is not specified in inputs the playbook wont run.
+By specifying in the inputs the maximum number of hosts allowed per CIDR, the playbook tags any CIDR that exceeds the number as pending_review.
+If the maximum CIDR size is not specified in the inputs, the playbook does not run.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.